CurrentMediaCreative/TKOToyCo-Loyalty-Program/memory-bank/progress.md

   - [x] Remove transaction processing wireframe completely
   - [x] Update customer portal wireframe to focus on tier benefits instead of rewards
   - [x] Update index file to reflect the changes
+  - [x] Remove "Rewards" and "Transactions" navigation items from the sidebar in Layout.tsx
+  - [x] Remove corresponding imports (RewardsIcon and TransactionsIcon) from Layout.tsx

 ## In Progress